gauravjot/social-network-dashbaoard/README.md

 # Social Network Dashboard

-This is a template built in pure HTMl and CSS.
+This is a template built in pure HTML and CSS with help of Bootstrap.

 ![Screenshot](screenshot.png)